 3.Y.4.1.2 Message Semantics

 The message is a FHIR HTTP or HTTPS GET of Transport Data where the parameter provided is the TransportData.id with an option to ask for a specific version of the current information needed for patient transport.
-The URL for this operation is….
+The URL for this operation is [base]/TransportData/[id].

 3.Y.4.1.3 Expected Actions

-The Transport Data Consumer initiates the retrieve request for the resources specified in PCC TF-3 6.6.3 RIPT Emergency Content Resource using HTTP or HTTPS GET, and the Transport Data Responder responds using the resources specified in PCC TF-3 6.6.3 RIPT Emergency Content Resource according to the FHIR GET specification with the requested transport information or an error message.
+The Transport Data Consumer initiates the query request for the resources specified in PCC TF-3 6.6.3 Transport Content using HTTP or HTTPS GET, and the Transport Data Responder responds using the resources specified in PCC TF-3 6.6.3 RIPT Transport Content according to the FHIR GET specification with the requested transport information or an error message.
 See: http://hl7.org/fhir/ ….DSTU2/http.html#read.

 3.Y.5 Security Considerations

-<Description of the transaction specific security consideration; such as use of security profiles.>

-See X.5 DCP for Security Considerations……..
+See X.5 DCP for Security Considerations

 3.Y.5.1 Security Audit Considerations

 There has to be a trusted connection between the Transport Data Consumer and Transport Data Responder.
 This will be carried out in implementation and can either be a business relationship or a secured connection done through ATNA.
 The Transport Data Responder has control of what information can be accessed.
+See X.5.

 3.Y.5.1.1Transport Data Consumer Specific Security Considerations